 As a mother, artist, director, musician, entrepreneur and activist, ensuring I set aside dedicated time to reconnect with my loved ones and myself is incredibly important – both for my own development and relaxation, and my daughter’s.
 During this dedicated time, one of my favorite activities is to unplug the screens and distractions and connect by reading paper books.

 More and more parents are reading with their children from paper books at night.
 Back to school time is a great time to start incorporating this new routine into your family’s schedule….
 And yours!
-The Paper & Packaging – How Life Unfolds® campaign’s Read 15 Pages A Day campaign encourages children and adults alike to make the most of the cognitive and health benefits that can result from reading on paper daily.
+The Paper and Packaging Board’s How Life Unfolds® campaign's Read 15 Pages A Day campaign encourages children and adults alike to make the most of the cognitive and health benefits that can result from reading on paper daily.

 In fact, a recent study revealed that an astounding 92 percent of K-12 Educators agree that any student can benefit from reading (or being read) 15 Page A Day, no matter their literacy level.